osg-htc/operations/SLA/myosg.md

 The MyOSG service is supported 24x7 by the GOC and Indiana University.
 Critical and High level issues will result in response within (1) hour.
 All other issues will be investigated by the next business day.

 ## Service Off-Hours Support Procedures
-All MyOSG issues should be reported to the GOC immediately by [[http://ticket.grid.iu.edu][trouble ticket]] web submission.
+All MyOSG issues should be reported to the GOC immediately by [trouble ticket](http://ticket.grid.iu.edu) web submission.
 If the problem is deemed critical, a GOC staff member will be alerted immediately.

 ## Requests for Service Enhancements